Lexawise's Official Icon

 Real estate transfer refers to the change in property ownership from one person or entity to another.
 For a transfer to be valid, consideration must be involved.

 • Warranty Deed: Typically used when the seller guarantees clear title to the property.
-In this case, the consideration is the payment made by the buyer, and in return, the seller provides a guarantee of ownership through the deed.
+In this case, the consideration is the payment made by the buyer, and in return, the seller provides a guarantee of clear title through the deed.
+However, that guarantee has limits — if the property has deed restrictions recorded against it (such as HOA covenants or use limitations), the warranty deed doesn’t remove them.
+The buyer’s consideration pays for the title as it is, restrictions included.

 • Quitclaim Deed: This is often used when transferring property between family members or settling a divorce.
 The consideration may be nominal (as low as $1) or a transfer “for love and affection.”